rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 ## Custom Deformation

+<iframe frameborder="0" style="width:100%;height:750px;" src="https://app.diagrams.net/?lightbox=1&highlight=0000ff&nav=1&title=HarmonicSequence#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cVw4HePZfZQozUEkX64bHxng26MeBY5i%26export%3Ddownload"></iframe>

+The above diagram indicates the important parts of implementing a deformation, with the example for the `igl::harmonic` Biharmonic 'smoothing' deformation.

 To add a new deformation there are several things that need to be done.
-The approach I often use is to start with the complicated C++, then the C# interface and end with the UI/input:
+The approach I often use is to start with the complicated C++, then the C# interface and end with the UI/input (roughly in reverse order to the execution):

 1. How the deformation is carried out in the C++, see `Deform.cpp`
     1. Be sure to set which data from the mesh you have changed with the `State->DirtyState` variable.